📸For Professional Photographers

 Require Deposits for All Shoots

 Always request 25-50% upfront before booking any photography session.
 For weddings, request 50% deposit when contract is signed and final payment 2 weeks before the event.
 Deposits protect your time, ensure client commitment, and filter out non-serious inquiries.
-Most professional clients expect this.
+Most professional clients and photo studios expect this standard practice.

 📸